SOME THOUGHTS ON GETTING THE PITCH YOU WANT

 built, the string length is typically 3-4 inches shorter than the distance between the nails.

-or two, you may wish to build a diddley bow with a heavy guitar string and a cheap guitar tuning machine.
-Wound
+Once you have made a basic instrument or two, you may wish to build a diddley bow with a heavy guitar string and

-phosphor bronze strings tend to have good sustain (the notes ring for a long time).
+a cheap guitar tuning machine.
+Wound phosphor bronze strings tend to have good sustain (the notes ring